-A lot of energy is stored in the two curved limbs, allowing the shooter to shoot more explosively than other bow types.
+A recurve bow stores most of its tension in the two curved limbs, allowing the shooter to shoot more explosively than other bow types.

-Furthermore, the hand shock is significantly reduced, since the bowstring is in contact with the recurve bow.
+Furthermore, when shooting with a recurve bow, the hand shock is significantly reduced, since the bowstring is in constant contact with the bow, allowing it limbs to absorb recoil.
 With the longbow it oscillates freely; with the recurve bow the oscillation is partially absorbed.
-The recurve bow is usually made of Dacron, a material that withstands high stress.
+In addition, the recurve bowstring is usually made from Dacron, a material that withstands high stress.

-The con is that the material of the recurve bow must be much more resilient than that of the long or flat bow.
+The disadvantage of a recurve bow is that the material it is made from must be much more resilient than that of the long or flat bow.
 This is put to the test each time the vibrations are absorbed.
 Recurve bows therefore usually consist of a combination of different types of wood or material.